mostghoste/DjangoChatroom/README.md

 # DjangoChatroom
-A real time user-based messaging/chatroom webapp implemented using Django and React
+A real time user-based messaging/chatroom webapp implemented using Django and React.

 # Overview
 - Django backend handling real-time communication with websockets.
-Uses daphe to run the ASGI server.
+Uses daphne to run the ASGI server.
-- React frontend communicating with the backend via the API using axios
+- React frontend communicating with the backend via the API using axios.

 # Running
 - Launch the django backend with
 `daphne -b 127.0.0.1 -p 8000 backend.asgi:application`
-- Start the react frontend with
+- Start the react frontend by navigating to `cd frontend` and starting the server `npm start`
-`npm start`

 # Superuser